 What can I do with fiber internet?

 With access to fiber internet, you can enjoy all the activities you do online already (i.e. browsing, streaming music, and emailing) with less slowdown, lag, or buffering.
 Fiber internet is a great option for those that frequently telecommute, especially while working on data-intensive tasks.
 The power of fiber internet can help support all high-bandwidth activities better.
-For those that enjoy online gaming or 4K video streaming, fiber internet is designed to help provide necessary bandwidth to do these online activities.
+For those who enjoy online gaming or 4K video streaming, fiber internet is designed to help provide necessary bandwidth to do these online activities.

 Fiber-powered internet is also perfect for those that use smart home technology within their homes, like Amazon’s Alexa or Google Nest smart speakers.
 This type of internet allows more devices to connect to the internet at the same time without sacrificing speed and reliability.